Loxone/lxcommunicator/test/README.md

 ```
 mocha
 ```
-To end the process immediately after all tests, type:
+To end the process immediately after all tests, add `--exit`:
 ```
 mocha --exit
 ```